A fast and effective kernel two-sample test for large-scale data: A new test

-We adopt the permutation distribution as the null distribution, which places $1/{B_{i} \choose B_{1,i}}$ probability on each of the ${B_{i} \choose B_{1,i}}$ choices of $B_{1,i}$ out of the total $B_{i}$ observations as the $X$- sample for each block and similalry for each block of $Y$-sample.
-The approach in \cite{zaremba2013b} suffers from the choice of a suitable bandwidth in kernels and there is no specific strategy for this.
-As discussed in \cite{gretton2012optimal}, the main data variation captured by the median heuristic differs from the lengthscale of the difference between two distributions $P$ and $Q$.
-However, under the permutation null distribution, the median heuristic seems to be a reasonable choice (see Section \ref{subsec:simul3} for more discussions).
+We adopt the permutation distribution as the null distribution, which places $1/{B_{i} \choose B_{1,i}}$ probability on each of the ${B_{i} \choose B_{1,i}}$ choices of $B_{1,i}$ out of the total $B_{i}$ observations as the $X$- sample for each block, and similarly for each block of $Y$-sample.
+The approach in \cite{zaremba2013b} suffers from the choice of a suitable bandwidth in kernels, and there is no specific strategy for this.
+As discussed in \cite{gretton2012optimal}, the median heuristic captures the global length scale in the data, so it could fail when the global length scale of the data is large, but the length scale required to capture the difference between two distributions $P$ and $Q$ is small.
+An example of such a problem is the Blobs data studied in \cite{gretton2012optimal} and \cite{jitkrittum2016interpretable}.
+However, under the permutation null distribution, the median heuristic is still a reasonable choice (see Section \ref{subsec:simul3} for more discussions).

 The standardized statistics for (\ref{stat:w}) and (\ref{stat:d}) are defined as follows: